 Again, if the victim's actions contributed to the accident, it may reduce the amount to be recovered.
 But as long as the actor contributed to the accident and is a close cause of the action, the victim can recover.

 For example, a driver comes speeding down the highway and scares a second driver.
 As a result, this second driver started speeding, feeling anxious, and wanting to get off the roadway as soon as possible.
 The second driver than can't stop in time and crashes into the back of another vehicle.
 The first driver, although were it not for his speeding, the other would not have crashed, would be difficult to be held liable as there was a greater cause to the second driver's speeding crash.
 The second driver's negligence actually caused the crash and will most likely be responsible for the injuries.Suffered Actual Damages

 The final element of an injury claim damage.
 To recover, there must be actual damages suffered as a result of another's negligence.
 The purpose of such claims is to compensate the injured, this can be an injury to self or property, but there is nothing to compensate if no injury exists.
 For example, let's imagine that the second driver in the previous example was speeding, but this time was able to slam on the brakes to stop in time.
 The would-be victim would not be able to bring any injury claim as there were no damages suffered.

 Some common types of damages that come from injury claims are the following:

 - Medical costs

 - Pain and Suffering

-I'm Ed Smith, a Sacramento personal injury lawyer.
 An attorney's job is to help determine if all the elements have been met in their client's personal injury claim.
 The attorney also works to convince the jury if it is questionable whether a certain element has been met.
-I have been working on personal injury claims for the past 35 years and know what it takes to get my clients the just compensation they deserve.
-Call me today for free and friendly advice at 916.921.6400 or toll-free at (800) 404-5400.
+Our experienced Sacramento personal injury attorneys have been working on personal injury claims since 1982 and know what it takes to get our clients the just compensation they deserve.
+Call us today for free and friendly advice at 916.921.6400 or toll-free at (800) 404-5400.